-1. Introduction.
+1 Introduction

-According to their widespread use in public finance unit and ad valorem taxes are popular taxes.
-For this reason there is a clear interest in analysing the workings of precisely these two taxes in spite of the fact that there are, as noted by Hamilton (2009), many other instruments.
-On the other hand, it is well known that both taxes are shifted into the price consumers pay.
+According to their widespread use in public finance, unit and ad valorem taxes are popular taxes.
+For this reason there is a clear interest in analysing how these two taxes work, in spite of the fact that there are, as noted by Hamilton (2009), many other taxation instruments.
+In addition, it is well known that both taxes are added into the price consumers pay.
 That is, when used in a monopolised market, or other imperfectly competitive markets, these taxes drive the price even further above the marginal cost.
-On this basis it is of interest to look at the efficiency of digressive taxes, and, moreover, if the application of such taxes are equally practical to unit and ad valorem taxes.
+On this basis, it is of interest to look at the efficiency of digressive taxes, and, moreover, to look at whether the application of such taxes is as equally practical as the application of unit and ad valorem taxes.

-Digressive taxes provide the opposite incentive to unit and ad valorem taxes; hence, under such taxes firms expand output.
-When applied in imperfectly competitive markets the margin between price and marginal cost narrows under such taxes (Dalton, 19292 and Robinson, 1933).
+Digressive taxes provide the opposite incentive that unit and ad valorem taxes do under digressive taxes, firms expand output.
+When applied in imperfectly competitive markets, the margin between price and marginal cost narrows under digressive taxes (Dalton, 19291 and Robinson, 1933).
 A tax on price is an example of a digressive tax.
 In this paper we study the workings of such a tax in monopoly, and we briefly discuss its extension to oligopoly.
-As a practical matter it is possible to implement a tax on price as variable rate sales tax (Hamilton, 1999).
+As a practical matter, it is possible to implement a tax on price as a variable-rate sales tax (Hamilton, 1999).
 There are other ways to introduce digressive tax schemes.
-Assuming that the marginal cost is non-decreasing a tax based on the Lerner index will do.
-When the tax relates positively to the index the marginal tax is decreasing and, in turn, gives the monopolists incentive to expand output.
+Assuming that the marginal cost is non-decreasing, a tax based on the Lerner index will do.
+When the tax relates positively to the index, the marginal tax is decreasing and, in turn, gives the monopolists incentive to expand output.
 A tax scheme based on the difference between price and average cost has similar effects.